dlvr/rancher-salt/README.md

 # rancher-salt
 A few assumptions with these states and modules:
 1. Running rancher server 1.26 (latest)
-2. rancher-cli is installed on your salt-master and available globally (usr_local_bin)
+2. rancher-cli is installed on your salt-master and available globally (usr/local/bin)
-3. Some stuff is hardcoded to how we have our salt and pillar paths setup (e.g. _srv_salt , _srv_pillar).
+3. Some stuff is hardcoded to how we have our salt and pillar paths setup (e.g. /srv/salt , /srv/pillar).
 You’ll need to adjust paths for how you have it configured

 ## rancher module
 Right now you can make three calls with this module: list, new stack, and upgrade services